rust-lang/book/second-edition/src/ch07-01-mod-and-the-filesystem.md

 After the `mod` keyword, we put the name of the module, `network`, and then a block of code in curly brackets.
 Everything inside this block is inside the namespace `network`.
 In this case, we have a single function, `connect`.
-If we wanted to call this function from a script outside the `network` module, we would need to specify the module and use the namespace syntax `::`, like so:
+If we wanted to call this function from code outside the `network` module, we would need to specify the module and use the namespace syntax `::`, like so:
 `network::connect()` rather than just `connect()`.